 Costs of Drugs on the Job Safety Talk

 Individuals who come to work under the influence of drugs and alcohol are a big concern for many employers across the world.
-In the United States, it is estimated over 60% of employers conduct pre-employment drug screen.
-The cost of these tests are anywhere from $20 to $60 a piece.
-Since employers are willing to spend this amount of money on screening employees many find that the benefits outweigh the costs.
+In the United States, it is estimated over 60% of employers conduct pre-employment drug screens.
+The cost of these tests is anywhere from $20 to $60 per test.
+Since employers are willing to spend this amount of money on screening, they find that the benefits of testing outweigh the costs.

 Drug Abuse in the United States

-A 2013 study published by the National Institute on Drug Abuse found that an estimated 24.6 million Americans aged 12 or older—9.4 percent of the population—had used an illicit drug in the past month.
-This number is estimated even higher today due to an increase of use of opioids and marijuana.
+A 2018 study published by the CDC found that an estimated 11.7% of Americans aged 12 or older had used an illicit drug in the past month.
+This number is estimated even higher today due to an increase in use of opioids and marijuana.
 Drug abuse leads to many problems both at home and at work.
 Depending on the drug, the individual, and the use it can cause many different problems at work in both the production and safety of that job site.